 - walk the floor all night with a crying baby,

 - resist snubbing someone we feel deserves it,

 - reveal our own insecurities to a friend who thinks we're always strong,

 - give gratitude to people who've helped us, or go out of our way to encourage a disheartened friend.

 I realize I'm not the first to make known this fundamental fact.
 But it is this essential truth that enables me to make a difference with my life—and to tell you that you matter more than you think.

-'Everyone gets in on it, everyone benefits,' this passage from 1 Corinthians continues.
-'All kinds of things are handed out by the Spirit, and to all kinds of people!' (verse 7).
+"Everyone gets in on it, everyone benefits," this passage from 1 Corinthians continues.
+"All kinds of things are handed out by the Spirit, and to all kinds of people!" (v.
+7).